radovluk/Smart-Contract-Exercise/05-Re-Entrancy/solution/solution-code/README.md

     }

     /**
-     * @notice Initiates the re-entrancy attack.
+     * @notice Initiates the reentrancy attack.
      * @dev We donate a small amount so that we (the Attacker contract)
      *      have a 'donation' recorded, then immediately claim the refund,
-     *      re-entering until the charity's entire balance is drained.
+     *      reentering until the charity's entire balance is drained.
      */
     function attack() external payable {
         // Step 1: Donate a tiny bit from this contract